Mashhad of Sayyida Ruqayya: Architecture

-The mashhad is an important example of Fatimid architecture, and bears resemblances to the Mashhad of al-Juyushi in its layout.
+The Mashhad of Sayyida Ruqayya is one of the few well-preserved Fatimid buildings of its kind and represents some important features of Fatimid architecture and of later architecture in Cairo.
+The building bears resemblances to the Mashhad of al-Juyushi in its layout.
 Its entrance is preceded by triple-arched portico, as well as by two mihrabs (niches symbolizing the direction of prayer) on either side.
 Inside the mausoleum, the space is dominated by the shrine and cenotaph, but of great architectural significance are three more mihrabs.
 The central mihrab is an exceptionally fine work of stucco decoration.
 It is often considered a masterpiece of stucco carving in Egypt's architectural history.
 The overall design of the mihrab is reminiscent of the main portal of the Fatimid-era Aqmar Mosque, but elaborates it further and arguably represents a culmination of this design.
 Like the other two mihrabs, it consists of a "keel"-shaped niche with radiating ribs, beyond which are elaborate arabesque and calligraphic carvings.
 At the center of the niche is a medallion that contains the name "'Ali" surrounded by five iterations of the name "Muhammad" linked together.